KippAD/portfolio-project-3/README.md

 <img  src="assets/readme-images/input-testing.png" width="60%">

-All input validation and functionality worked as expected, and no incorrect data types are able to compromise the application and pass through voting.

 The first issue found when testing was related to the color of a warning being incorrect.
 The second more significant problem was the first bar chart in insights rendering incorrectly.
 This second issue is a known bug, although navigating to the results menu and then back into insights will load the chart successfully.

+All input validation and functionality worked as expected, and no incorrect data types are able to compromise the application and pass through voting.

 [Back to contents](#contents)

 ### **Manual Data Testing**
 To check that the data being presented in the bar charts was correct, manual tests were also conducted.
-This involved manually checking the data displayed in the Voting Station against the data in the Google Sheet, and ensuring that they both matched up.
+This involved manually checking the data displayed in the Voting Station against the data in the Google Sheet and ensuring that they both matched up.
 This was done for both the current vote count display and bar charts in insights.

 During testing it was discovered that in the vote by region bar chart, the titles of two regions were the wrong way around, meaning that the data represented in the bar chart was incorrect.
 This was resolved by switching the titles around.
 Other than that single issue, the data in the Google Sheets matched the data being printed in the application, indicating that all calculations were functioning correctly in the Voting Station.